opensubsonic/open-subsonic-api/content/en/docs/Extensions/songLyrics.md

 When agent attribution is present, the reusable agent metadata lives once in `structuredLyrics.agents`, while each `cueLine` points at the relevant agent via `agentId`.
 Simple unattributed single-layer lyrics may omit `agents` entirely.
 Entries with multiple vocal agents/layers **must** emit `agents`, and every attributed entry that uses `agents` **must** define exactly one `role: "main"` agent.
 A single-agent attributed/default layer may also use `agents` with that lone agent marked as `main`.

-Each cue includes `byteStart` / `byteEnd`, defined as 0-based inclusive offsets into the UTF-8 encoding of the final parent `cueLine.value`, with no normalization step.
+Each cue includes `byteStart` / `byteEnd`, defined as 0-based inclusive offsets into the UTF-8 encoding of the final `cueLine.value`, with no normalization step.
 Accordingly, each `cueLine` that contains cues must also include `value`.
+When multiple agent cueLines share one parent line index, each `cueLine.value` is the renderable text for that agent/layer, not necessarily the parent line's combined text.

 All new fields are gated behind `enhanced=true` — without it, the response is identical to version 1.